 ♦ medical history and health information for risk insurance applications.

 Profile may hold some or all of this information about you.
-Profile collects personal information directly from you by way of face-to-face interviews, a Fact Find form, telephone conversations and email communications.
+Profile collects personal information directly from you by way of face-to-face interviews, a Fact Find form, telephone conversations, video conferences and email communications.
 It may be necessary in some circumstances for Profile to collect your personal information from a third party, such as your personal representative, accountant, solicitor or mortgage broker.
 Profile may also collect personal information from list purchases, referrals from individuals and referrals from businesses, such as your accountant.

 ♦ the preparation of your financial strategy;